alexewerlof/gulp-embed-files/README.md

 ##Examples and recepies

+**All examples use the files in the `mydir` (directory)[https://github.com/hanifbbz/gulp-embed-files/tree/master/test/mydir] which contains a couple of different formats**

 In the spirit of [rule of modularity](http://www.faqs.org/docs/artu/ch01s06.html) this gulp plugin doesn't duplicate what is already possible using other gulp plugins.